 Thank you for your support and good luck in the draw!

 About our Lottery

-Six local hospices form The Hospice Lottery Partnership (HLP) with all the profits (over £7.5 million since 1997) equally split between the partners.
-Last year alone our share of the lottery topped £194,000 which is the equivalent of funding our Day Centre for a whole year!
-Since joining HLP in 2005, we have benefited from over £1.2 million from our lottery.
+Five local hospices form The Hospice Lottery Partnership (HLP) with all the profits equally split between the partners.
+Last year alone our share of the lottery topped £196,000 which helps fund our Patient and Family Support Team, offering support, advice and a listening ear.
+Since joining HLP in 2005, we have benefited from over £1.5 million from our lottery.

-Joining the weekly draw for only £1 a week is a fantastic way to support local hospice care.
-Not only do you get the chance to win a top prize of £1,000 every week, but you will also be directly contributing to the many services we offer at Michael Sobell Hospice.
+Taking part in The Hospice Lottery each week is a great way to help support us.
+Not only do you get the chance to win a top prize of £1,000 plus 114 other prizes in every draw, you will also be contributing to the many services that are provided by Michael Sobell Hospice.

-- Become a member for as little as £4.34 a month
+• Set up a direct debit for as little as £4.34 a month